Durand Line: A Historic Boundary & Powerful Diplomacy 1893

 Its porous nature creates challenges for border control.
 This has been a factor in the movement of militants and instability in the region.
 The Durand Line has witnessed the movement of up to 60,000 unmonitored people.
 In 2006, Pakistan raised a fence along the border.

 In essence, the Durand Line remains a contested border despite international recognition.
-It remains to be the epicenter of South Asian politics.
+It remains to be the epicentre of South Asian politics.
 Access to the Arabian Sea and Indian Ocean is the reward either nation is chasing.
 International disputes surrounding the border led to UN interference.
 The panel introduced decorum.
 However, distress continues between Pakistan and Afghanistan.

 Frequently Asked Questions ( FAQ’s )